zzzprojects/EntityFramework.DynamicFilters/README.md

                     () => false);
 ```

-The linq syntax is somewhat limited to boolean expressions but does support the Contains() operator on IEnumerable<<T>> to generate sql "in" clauses:
+The linq syntax is somewhat limited to boolean expressions but does support the Contains() operator on `Enumerable<T>` to generate sql "in" clauses:
 ```csharp
 var values = new List<int> { 1, 2, 3, 4, 5 };
 modelBuilder.Filter("ContainsTest", (BlogEntry b, List<int> valueList) => valueList.Contains(b.IntValue.Value), () => values);